viniciusvasti/my-personal-website/posts/application-logging-correlation-id.md

 2021-02-23 13:52:11.642  INFO 39105 --- KafkaOrderReceivedProducer   : Publishing event OrderReceivedEventDTO(id=8e6dd1ad-8f9e-4002-9f4b-4faceb2a2b5e, customerName=string, products=[OrderReceivedEventDTO.Product(sku=0, name=string, price=0.0)], payment=OrderReceivedEventDTO.Payment(paymentMethod=CREDIT))
 2021-02-23 13:52:12.364  INFO 39105 --- KafkaOrderReceivedProducer   : Success while publishing
 ```
-It's easy to follow this execution flow.
-But if it was running in a cluster, with several instances, receiving hundreds of requests for second, it would be very difficult to figure it out which order the last line (Success while publishing) is associated with.
+It's easy to follow this execution flow, but if it was running in a cluster, with several
+instances, receiving hundreds of requests for second, it would be very difficult to figure it out which order the last line (Success while publishing) is associated with.

 ### The solution
 First thing is to intercept every request and set a CID (Correlation ID) if it's not provided by the client as an HTTP request header: